 A firm rolling or tamping is advised after seeding.
 If facilities are available, follow with an immediate watering with a fine spray controlled to forestall washing.
 Try to keep surface constantly moist until grass is well rooted.
+In most places in the West, summer is a good time to seed slopes because then there is almost no rainfall and washing is prevented by careful watering.

 The most difficult feature of maintenance is proper mowing.
 Most terraces are scalped at the crown because they are cut cross-wise instead of up and down.
 Higher cutting is doubly important to partially offset the unfavorable growing conditions of most sloping terraces.

-It is advisable to feed steep slopes at least three times a year (early and late spring, also early fall) because so much nutrient material is washed out by the surface water.
+It is advisable to feed steep slopes at least four times a year because so much nutrient material is washed out by the surface water.

 In hot weather, many soils tend to become hard and compact.
 This prevents proper root development because the soil sheds water and there is a lack of oxygen in the soil.
-This condition is alleviated by what is known as "aerating."
+The condition may be alleviated by "aerating."
 This consists of making sizeable perforations into the soil, 3 or 4 inches deep and at 6 or 8 inch intervals.
 Quite a few hand tools for perforating and aerating are now on the market.
-Some of them make possible the actual removal of cores of soil.